linode/docs/docs/databases/mongodb/create-a-mongodb-replica-set.md

         use admin

-3. Create an administrative user with `root` privileges:
+3. Create an administrative user with `root` privileges.
+Replace "password" with a strong password of your choice:

         db.createUser({user: “mongo-admin”, pwd: "password", roles:[{role: “root”, db: "admin"}]})